USDA-OCIO-EDMC/CSU-Hackathon2025/README.md

 Full Name || e-mail address || Github Username

 **Instructions:**

-•	Create branch as Team Name and Path (example, Team 7)
-•	Create folder as Team Name and Path (example, Team 7 and Path 1)
-•	Add a README with info on runtime, all approaches taken, and your final approach
-•	Push code and presentation to branch
+-Create branch as Team Name and Path (example, Team 7) -Create folder as Team Name and Path (example, Team 7 and Path 1) -Add a README with info on runtime, all approaches taken, and your final approach -Push code and presentation to branch